 And I get compensated for the slight inconvenience of using less

 problems with this kind of trading.

-How does Al Gore know that I have not actually used hot water
+How does Al Gore know that I have not actually used water heated by

 and still charged him 25 cents for having his hot shower?

 Would we have to create a complex system to make sure

 that those who claim to be reducing their emissions have actually done

 What if the reducers say that they could have used much more

 For example, I could leave my hot-water heater on all the time,